Fine-jewellery collections find new homes in Belgium, Italy and India

 With the De Beers headquarters in Hatton Garden beginning its relocation to lower rents across town, it’s emerged that some $6.5-billion in uncut diamonds could be found in its subterranean vaults at any time – a few weeks’ supply, apparently.
 At the company’s peak, 90 per cent of the world’s diamonds passed through the building – De Beers stockpiled them here to control the market.

 You could earn a small fortune charging for tickets to view that sort of bling – but De Beers doesn’t deal in small fortunes.
 Of course, the majority of the world’s bijoux will never reach the eyeballs of the third estate.
-The stash of gold at the Federal Reserve Bank and Fort Knox is legendarily garrisoned.
+The stash of gold at the Federal Reserve Bank and Fort Knox are legendarily garrisoned.
 In the case of a $1-trillion treasure believed to be lying beneath the Sree Padmanabhaswamy Temple in Kerala, India, well, it may never see the light of day in our lifetime.
 And most fine-jewellery purchases take place secreted away in bodyguarded VIP suites.

 Beyond skulking around Tiffany & Co., however, there are ways to get up close with sparklers many of those more fortunate would, literally, take to their grave – and not only with ye olde tour of the Crown Jewels at the Tower of London.
 Fine-jewellery collections are finding new homes around the world, and they’re worth mining if you plan to be nearby.